 Ionospheric propagation tutorial includes . . . .

-While this is a convenient way of picturing the structure of the ionosphere it is not exactly correct.
+While the concept of the distinct D, E, and F layers is a convenient way of picturing the structure of the ionosphere it is not exactly correct.
 Ionisation exists over the whole of the ionosphere, its level varying with altitude.
 The peaks in level may be considered as the different layers or possibly more correctly, regions.
-These regions are given letter designations: D, E, and F regions.
+Hence the terminology D, E, and F regions is more appropriate.

 There is also a C region below the others, but the level of ionisation is so low that it does not have any effect radio signals and radio communications, and it is rarely mentioned.